mbelk059/IdeaProjects/README.txt

 # Netflix-Clone
-Simple Netflix clone I'm making
+Simple Netflix clone I'm working on to improve my html, css, and javascript skills